 What is an SFTP Server and Why do You Need One?

-An SFTP server provides assurances that an organization’s file exchanges with external parties will be handled securely across any netwrok by using the strongest cryptography available to prevent – interception or manipulation by malicious actors via man-in-the-middle attacks.
+An SFTP server provides assurances that an organization’s file exchanges with external parties will be handled securely across any network by using the strongest cryptography available to prevent–interception or manipulation by malicious actors via man-in-the-middle attacks.

-When combined with our Coviant Software Edge Gateway, the SFTP Server can remain in your secure back-end network, with the Edge Gateway securely brokering SFTP traffic from your DMZ to the back-end network without requiring any inbound holes in your back-end firewall.
+When combined with our Coviant Software Edge Gateway, the SFTP Server brokers SFTP traffic from your DMZ to the back-end network without requiring any inbound holes in your back-end firewall.
 This ensures that no data remains in the DMZ, and all authentication and access control is securely managed by your back-end systems.
 This defense-in-depth approach significantly increases your company’s security posture.

-Furthermore, when combined with the award-winning no-code Diplomat MFT automation platform, the files exchanged with our Diplomat SFTP Server can be automatically PGP encrypted or decrypted; ZIP compressed or decompressed; and/or transferred to the internal or cloud storage systems where they need to go for integration or consumption.
-The entire process for file exchanges — send, receive, host, and retrieve — are handled by the Diplomat MFT platform with visibility, management, auditing, and alerting built in.
+Furthermore, when combined with the award-winning, no-code simple Diplomat MFT automation platform, the files exchanged with our Diplomat SFTP Server can be automatically PGP encrypted or decrypted, ZIP compressed or decompressed, and/or transferred to internal or cloud storage systems where they need to go for integration or consumption.
+The entire process for file exchanges—send, receive, host, and retrieve—are handled by Diplomat MFT with visibility, management, auditing, and alerting built in.

 An SFTP server supports information security and data privacy compliance programs such as HIPAA / HITECH, SOX, GLBA, GDPR, DPA, and PCI-DSS, as well as business-to-business file transfers requiring compliance with organizational standards.